dev5-devstroop/rVPNSE/docs/05-build/README.md

-# Building RVPNSE
+# Building rVPNSE

 ## 🚀 Quick Start

-RVPNSE uses a unified Python build system for all platforms.
+rVPNSE uses a unified Python build system for all platforms.
 You can build for your current platform in seconds:

 ```bash
 # Build for current platform (debug mode)